MAH JONGG FEVER, INC.™ RULES

 - NO PICKING AHEAD – The next tile in play should not be removed from the wall until the previous player has discarded.
-Once you pick up or move the next tile in play you can no longer call the previous discard.
+Once you touch the next tile in play you can no longer call the previous discard.

 - A tile cannot be called for an exposure or Mah Jongg once it is covered by the next player in turn, either by racking or discarding a tile.

-- A tile is played when it is either placed on the table or announced and not yet discarded, a player may not change their mind.
+- A tile is played when it is either placed on the table or announced (this is intent) and not yet discarded, a player may not change their mind.

 - If a player calls a tile but does not pick up or move the tile, they may decide not to take it.
-Once the tile is moved or picked up or you expose your tiles you must take the discard.
+Once the tile is touched or you expose your tiles you must take the discard.

 - If MJ is declared and no tiles are exposed all four players continue to play.
 If any part of hand is exposed, and it is in error player is dead and play continues.